- Symptoms of Anxiety

 - Reducing caffeine intake

 It may also be beneficial to seek the guidance of a therapist/counselor who can help you pinpoint what provokes your anxiety.
-Working through what stirs up feelings of stress within you can help you to learn to relax when such feelings arise again.
-Furthermore, a trained medical professional may recommend that you take recovery-safe medication (non-addictive medication) to help alleviate symptoms often experienced with anxiety.
+Working through what stirs up feelings of stress can help you learn to relax when such feelings arise again.
+Furthermore, a trained medical professional may recommend taking recovery-safe medication (non-addictive medication) to help alleviate symptoms often experienced with anxiety.